juriad/advent2023/README.md

 - harbour - fails to build
 - CDuce - seems to be incompatible with newer version of OCaml
 - Samora - barely works; does not parse any more advanced program
+- Sather - does not compile
+- Hack - does not compile